davidkimai/Symbolic-Residue/On the Symbolic Residue of Large Language Models.md

  Caspian Keyes†
 > Although this paper lists only one public author, the recursive shell architecture and symbolic framing emerged through collaborative, long-form refinement.
 We use ‘we’ to reflect the distributed cognition and iterative nature of interpretability research, even when not all contributors are named.

-† Lead Contributor; ◊ Work performed while at Echelon Labs; Author contributions statement below.
+† Lead Contributor; ◊ Work performed while at Echelon Labs;

 ## **Abstract**